HTA Stage 1 guidance notes

 - Access to health or social care

-Helpful links on diversity and inclusion can be found on our website and on the INVOLVE website.
+Other helpful links on diversity and inclusion can be found on our website.

 What is the problem being addressed?